 PhD degree (cum laude) from Utrecht University, The Netherlands (2013): "Geology and stable isotope geochemistry of Paleoarchean sulfur: formation, preservation and geobiology of ancient pyrite and barite".

-I am actively involved in outreach events at the Department of Earth Science and have made several promotional materials to promote Geochemistry and Geobiology to future students:
+I am actively involved in communication and outreach events at the Department of Earth Science:

 - Promotional poster on Geochemistry for prospective BSc students (English and Norwegian)